This Privacy Notice applies to Deloitte Greece Entities, which are:

 ‘Consent’ of the data subject means any freely given, specific, informed and unambiguous indication of the data subject’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her;

 This privacy statement sets out how we will collect, handle, store and protect information about you.
-You are responsible for ensuring that any personal information submitted voluntary by you to Client Service Assessment is accurate, complete and up-to-date.
+You are responsible for ensuring that any personal information submitted voluntary by you to Engagement Review Process is accurate, complete and up-to-date.

 Purposes regarding the processing of your personal data:

-The collection will take place for the fulfilment of the sole purpose, which is the Client Service Assessment initiative.
+The collection will take place for the fulfilment of the sole purpose, which is the Engagement Review Process initiative.

 Categories of personal data that we process:

-Deloitte maintains the following personal information that you voluntarily submit: full name, e-mail address, phone number, company name, job title, work and/or home address.
+Deloitte maintains the following personal information that you voluntarily submit: full name, company, role and your feedback to our questions.

-You are responsible for ensuring that any personal information submitted by you to Client Service Assessment is accurate, complete and up-to-date.
+You are responsible for ensuring that any personal information submitted by you to Engagement Review Process is accurate, complete and up-to-date.

 Legal bases for the processing:

-The legal basis for the processing of your personal data is your consent that you provided to us for the purpose of Deloitte’s marketing & communications activities, as stated above (art.
-6 par.1a GDPR) by voluntarily participating in the Client Service Assessment initiative.
+The legal basis for the processing of your personal data is your consent (art.
+6 par.1a GDPR) that you provided to us for the purpose of participating in the Engagement Review Process initiative.

 In such case, you may revoke your consent at any time, by sending an email to the Firm’s DPO at: DataPrivacyOfficer@deloitte.gr.